drsydd/SS14-Medical-Suggestions/README.md

 	Antidepressants
 	Antiepileptics
 	Antihistamines
+	Antihyperetnsive (New)
 	Antipsychotics
 	Beta-blockers (DO NOT GIVE TO PATIENT THAT HAS ASTHMA or face the consequences of lung failure) Blood thinners
-	Hormones
-	Immunosuppressives
+	Hormones (remove? idk what use case for SS14) Immunosuppressives
 	Painkillers
-	Sleeping pills (should not be carried during the shift, it could look suspicious unless you're heading to a consultation where the doc will ask your medical history, or to pharmacy
+	Sleeping pills (should not be carried during the shift as you don't sleep during daytime, it could look suspicious based on the context, unless you're heading to a consultation where the doc will ask your medical history, or to pharmacy, or other reasons!)

 1) A limit should be set for gameplay reasons.

 2) Patients should take their meds regularly if prescribed.
-Otherwise, their condition may worsen:``
+Otherwise, their condition may worsen:
 ---------------------------------------
 	Antiacids : Start burping if not taken, burning pain emote on the chest especially after eating.
 Solved by taking pills.
 	Anxiolytics : Start stuttering or shaking, might occasionnaly get a panic attack and stay frozen for a few sec.
 Solved by taking pills.
 	Antiarrhythmics : Occasional text "you feel irregular heartbeats...".
 Rarely, tachycardia with weakness and very fast irregular heartbeats showing on HealthAnalyzer (arrhythmia).
 Needs fast IV treatment to cure.
-Leads to cardiac arrest if left untreated too long.
+Leads to cardiac arrest (death with asphyxia damage) if left untreated too long.
-	Anticonvulsivants : not to be taken regularly, only to stop seizures.
+	Anticonvulsivants : Use only for seizures (see below).
 Use antiepileptics to prevent seizures in the long run.
 	Antidepressants : Starts crying often, *sighs* a lot.
 Solved by taking pills.
 	Antiepileptics: Seizures might appear if not taken.
 Player shaking on the floor for up to a minute.
 	Antihistamines : Allergies might appear : skin rash on health Analyzer, *itches* a lot, *sneezes* a lot, pain.
 Solved by taking pills.